Quality Payment Program

 We help clinical practices succeed in the Quality Payment Program (QPP).

 Assistance is free and available immediately.

-We help eligible clinical practices that participate in Medicare understand QPP reporting measures and requirements, meet performance goals and sustain or enhance reimbursement.
-Qsource’s Practice Solutions team can help you find the free resources and tools you need to be successful in the QPP, and will provide technical assistance to inform, implement and measure your practice transformation to patient-focused care.
+We help eligible clinical practices understand QPP reporting measures and requirements, meet performance goals and sustain or enhance reimbursement.
+Qsource’s Practice Solutions team can help you find the free resources and tools you need to be successful.
 End-stage renal disease (ESRD) patient providers can seek assistance through the appropriate ESRD Network.

 CMS has released a web based training course that may be of interest to your small group practices or to your staff working to fully understand QPP.
 The Pick Your Pace Web-Based Training Course offers continuing education credit and is available online through the CMS Learning Management System